codysandahl/3dprinting/README.md

-# 3dprinting
+# 3D Printing
-Custom models for 3D printing
+Custom models for 3D printing by Cody Sandahl